mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 In this framework, previously abstract concepts or processes become concrete through familiarisation via repeated use. hared design short cuts like "get it in the game" stand in for previously tricky to complete set of actions.

-The observations of this chapter show the advantages of GDP as an intermediate design concept, hovering in the space between too concrete to
+The observations of this chapter show the advantages of GDP as an intermediate design concept, hovering in the space between too concrete to be repeated and too

 The benefits and challenges can be summarised below.